-Students should complete the FAFSA on or shortly after October 1 and request the Student Aid Report (SAR) be sent to Helena College, Title IV Code 007570.
+Students should complete the FAFSA on or shortly after October 1 and request the FAFSA Summary Report (FSR) be sent to Helena College, Title IV Code 007570.
 It takes approximately 4 to 6 weeks for a paper FAFSA application to be processed.
 Applications submitted via the internet take considerably less time.
 Students (and parents, if applicable) must have a Federal Student Aid (FSA) ID, which will be comprised of a user-selected username and password, to electronically sign the FAFSA.
 Students must re-apply for federal aid each year.
 Delays in receiving financial aid are often the result of late or incomplete submission of the FAFSA.
 Priority date for Helena College is December 1.

 Eligibility for the below indicated federal financial aid resources depends on submission of the FAFSA.
-The Student Aid Report (SAR), resulting from the FAFSA, provides an expected family contribution (EFC), which is used to determine eligibility for federal need-based financial aid.
+The FAFSA Summary Report (FSR), resulting from the FAFSA, provides a Student Aid Index (SAI), which is used to determine eligibility for federal need-based financial aid.

-1. Federal Pell Grants and Federal Supplemental Education Opportunity Grants (FSEOG) are offered to students with exceptional financial need.
+1. Federal Pell Grants and Federal Supplemental Education Opportunity Grants (FSEOG) are offered to students with exceptional financial need